liufee/cms/docs/installation.md

 Install FeehiCMS only takes several steps

 ### Install via Composer
-This is the preferred way of installing Yii 2.0.
+This is the preferred way of installing Feehi CMS.
 If you do not have Composer yet, you may install it by following the instructions [here](https://getcomposer.org/doc/00-intro.md#installation-nix "composer") .

 With Composer installed, you can then install the application using the following commands: